HomeSEOLocal Business Structured Data Optimization Guide

 }

-Microdata, on the other hand, weaves structured data directly into your HTML.
-While this approach has its merits, it can quickly become a maintenance nightmare.
-You’re essentially decorating your existing HTML with additional attributes, which means any design changes require careful consideration of your structured data.
+Microdata weaves structured data directly into your HTML.
+This approach has its merits, but it can quickly become a maintenance headache.
+You’re decorating your existing HTML with additional attributes, so any design change requires careful attention to your structured data.

-Google explicitly recommends JSON-LD, and honestly, why swim against the current?
+Google explicitly recommends JSON-LD, so why swim against the current?
 It’s easier to implement, validate, and update.
-Plus, you can generate it dynamically through your CMS or backend systems without touching your frontend code.
+You can also generate it dynamically through your CMS or backend systems without touching your frontend code.

 Myth: “Microdata is better for SEO because it’s integrated with your visible content.”